Duns RFC

 Duns Rugby Football Club is a rugby union side based in Duns in Borders, Scotland.
 They are known as 'The Dingers' from the town motto, "Duns Dings A" (Duns Beats All).

-Membership of Governing Body

-Duns are a full member club of the Scottish Rugby Union and are in the SRU's East region, section 1 (Scottish Borders).
+Duns are a full member club of the Scottish Rugby Union.
+As of the 2025–26 season, Duns RFC 1st XV are in Division 3 of the East Regional League.
+Their home ground is Castle Park in Berwickshire.

-Home Venue

-They play at Castle Park, located at Berwickshire's old High School.
+Youth rugby

+Duns RFC operates various teams at the youth level within the Scottish Borders region.
 The club works in close co-operation with Duns Minis and Colts, who organise rugby at primary and early secondary school levels and are officially associated with the club, and the Berwickshire High School, which has squads for various age groups and play friendly matches.

-Youth Rugby

-Duns RFC operates various teams at the youth level within the Scottish Borders region.